preyanshu/tss-eddsa/apps/eddsa-client/README.md

 A high-level TypeScript client library for implementing threshold EdDSA (Ed25519) signatures using Multi-Party Computation (MPC).
 This library enables distributed key generation and threshold signing where multiple parties must collaborate to create a signature, without any single party ever having access to the complete private key.

+This package lives inside the [`tss-eddsa` Turborepo](https://github.com/preyanshu/tss-eddsa) and is the client foundation for Zengox’s MPC-backed EdDSA signing flows.
+For more end-to-end flows, explore the [examples workspace](https://github.com/preyanshu/tss-eddsa/tree/main/apps/eddsa-examples).

 ## Installation

 ```bash